-Business and network analysis and technical information gathering are the key steps and there are many questions which need to be asked and answered should be well understood.
+Business and network analysis and technical information gathering are the key steps and there are many questions that need to be asked and answered should be well understood.

-Network mergers and acquisitions is also called as Network integration.
+Network mergers and acquisitions are also called Network integration.

 Below are the key points for any type of network mergers and acquisitions projects.